jruit215/D237-Java-Frameworks/README.md

 **Part.java:**
 - Added additional fields for maximum and minimum inventory (line 31-32, 87-101)

+**MainScreenControllerr.java:**
+- Added sample min & max fields to the parts in sample inventory (line 55-88)

 ### H.  Add validation for between or at the maximum and minimum fields.
 The validation must include the following: